 And, well, we’re definitely staying.

 So going back to the start: To that one GoBoiano commenter, I’m really sorry.
 I miscalculated.
 This is not something you can ignore or pretend not to exist.
-This gay is not just for the fujoshi/fudanshi bait that it usually is.
+This gay is not just for the fujoshi / fudanshi bait that it usually is.
 It is a perfectly valid kind of gay, and it is something that is deeply embedded into the plot in a beautiful kind of relevance.
-Yuuri openly expressing his goal of seducing Viktor in order for him to stay in Japan, beside him, as his coach, is nothing short of a declaration of his feelings for Viktor to us, the viewers.
+Yuuri openly expressing his goal of seducing Viktor in order for him to stay in Japan, beside him, as his coach: nothing short of a declaration of his feelings for our sake, the viewers — the same people who have looked far and wide for this kind of representation in the medium they love.
 This kind of thing is not to be ignored.
-It may not be as loud as the heterosexual romance anime we are used to, but it’s there, thrumming in the background like a heartbeat learning to find its sound.
+It may not be as loud as the heterosexual romance anime we are used to; but it’s there, thrumming in the background like a heartbeat learning to find its sound.
 So to you, GoBoiano commenter, I hope you’ve dropped this anime by now.
 Because this is only the third episode, and there’s a whole lot more to come.

 I read a similar kind of analysis earlier this week, and it was something I wholeheartedly agreed with.
 If, by chance, this entire thing ends up as a massive attempt at queerbait after all…. it will be going down in history as the biggest disappointment of the year.
 But if — and this is a really hopeful if — MAPPA comes through and breaks that one longstanding barrier that no sports anime has ever yet attempted to break….
 Yuri!!! on Ice will be a legend.
 It will become the standard.
 Rather than becoming the new Free!, it will rise way above the wall Free! set.
 And that…. is something I want to see.

 So, ice skating anime.
-With my whole heart, it is my sincere wish that you won’t be a disappointment for me and for everyone else who pinned their hopes on you.
+With my whole heart, it is my sincere wish that you won’t be a disappointment to me and to everyone else who have decided to entrust their hopes to you.
 MAPPA, I believe in you.
 Yamamoto-sensei, Kubo-sensei, I believe in you.
 I believe you can cross that line.
 I want to see something that surpasses what No.6 once tried to achieve.
 I want to experience a story that breaks boundaries.
 I want to experience an anime that rightfully engraves its name in history.
 And above all else, I want to be able to recommend Yuri!!! on Ice to people not as a “gay” sports anime, but as simply a sports anime — one that just happens to be really, authentically, and unashamedly gay.